-Squirrel users run an instance of the Squirrel proxy on their machine and Web requests from the browser are redirected through the Squirrel proxy running on the local machine.
+Squirrel [10] coordinates peer machines to create a cooperative web cache and it is built on top of MSPastry.
+Users run an instance of the Squirrel proxy on their machine and Web requests from the browser are redirected through the Squirrel proxy running on the local machine.
 Squirrel generates keys for Web objects by hashing the object's URL using SHA-1.
 Lookup messages are sent through MSPastry to the key of the requested object.
 The root node of each key is responsible for caching the object identified by the key.